Obuasi

 Obuasi is a gold mining town and is the capital of the Obuasi Municipal District in the Ashanti Region of Ghana.
-It lies in the southern part of the Obuasi Municipal and is located about 39 mi from Kumasi.
+It lies in the southern part of the district and is located about 63 km from Kumasi.
 As of 2012, the town has a population of 175,043 people.
 The current mayor (executive chief) of the town is Hon.
 Elijah Adansi-Bonah.

 Obuasi is home to the Obuasi Gold Mine, one of the largest known gold deposits on Earth.
-The Gold Coast region was named after the large amount of gold mined, historically at Obuasi and the bordering Ashanti Region.
+The Gold Coast region was named after the large amount of gold mined, historically at Obuasi and the neighbouring Ashanti Region.

 History

 The area which makes up Obuasi have historically been mined for multiple centuries.
 The town became an important economic center after the discovery of a large gold deposit in 1897 and the building of a railway from Sekondi in 1902.

 Administration

 Obuasi has a mayor–council form of government.
 The mayor, or executive chief, is appointed/approved by the town council, the Obuasi Municipal Assembly and the president of Ghana.
 The current mayor of the town is Hon.
 Elijah Adansi-Bonah.